metricly/metricly-docs/content/api/api-datasources.md

 ### CURL

-In the following CURL example, a new datasource is created with the **name** `CloudWisdom AWS`.
+In the following CURL example, a new datasource is created.
 Datasource requirements may vary per datasource type.
 For example, it is recommended you at least include the following properties to set up an AWS datasource:

 - awsAuthentication
 - awsAccountNumber
 - iamRole
 - bucketName

+An existing IAM role and S3 bucket is required to submit these properties.

 ```
 curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --header 'User-Agent: none' -d '{ \